+Shifting gears, a related problem that we conclude the article with is that of $\fm$-adic stability for $F$-purity.
+Following \cite{DSS20}, a property $\cP$ of local rings is said to be \emph{$\fm$-adically stable} if given a local ring $(R,\fm,k)$ and a non-zero-divisor $f\in \fm$ such that $R/(f)$ is $\cP$, there exists an integer $N>0$ so that for every $\epsilon\in\fm^N$, $R/(f+\epsilon)$ is also $\cP$.
+This notion of stability is related to both deformation and to finite determinacy, has early roots in \cite{Eis74,Hir65,Sam56}, and has sparked a flurry of recent activity \cite{DSS20,Dua22,MQS20,PS18,QT21}.
+Provided that $\cP$ descends along faithfully flat maps and that $\cP$ passes from $R$ to $R[x]_{(\fm,x)}$ then stability of $\cP$ implies deformation of $\cP$ \cite[Theorem 2.4]{DSS20}. \emph{Op. cit.} initiates the study of $\fm$-adic stability for $F$-singularities, and it is shown that stability holds (or fails) in many of the same instances that deformation does (see Table \ref{summary-table}).
+We bolster this program by showing that $F$-purity is $\fm$-adically stable in $\Q$-Gorenstein \emph{Cohen-Macaulay} rings.

-\begin{maintheorem*} (Theorems \ref{Theorem F-purity deforms} \& \ref{Theorem F-purity deforms Q-Gorenstein index p^e_0}) Let $(R,\fm,k)$ be a local $F$-finite $\Q$-Gorenstein ring of prime characteristic $p>0$.
-Suppose that $f\in R$ is a non-zero-divisor such that $R/(f)$ is Gorenstein in codimension $1$, $(S_2)$, and $F$-pure.
-Then $R$ is $F$-pure.
-Moreover, if $R$ is Cohen-Macaulay then there exists $N> 0$ so that $R/(f+\epsilon)$ is $F$-pure for all $\epsilon\in\fm^N$. \end{maintheorem*} We caution the reader that we do \emph{not} require $\Q$-Gorenstein rings to be Cohen-Macaulay or normal; see Definition \ref{Definition Q-gor} for a precise definition.
+\begin{Theoremx} (Theorem \ref{Theorem F-purity deforms Q-Gorenstein index p^e_0}) Let $(R,\fm,k)$ be a local $F$-finite Cohen-Macaulay $\Q$-Gorenstein ring of prime characteristic $p>0$.
+Suppose that $f\in \fm$ is a non-zero-divisor such that $R/(f)$ is Gorenstein in codimension $1$, and $F$-pure.
+Then there exists $N>0$ so that $R/(f+\epsilon)$ is $F$-pure for every $\epsilon\in\fm^N$. \end{Theoremx}